Luwen-Zhang/SNEnsemble/README.md

   }
   ```

 * Run `src/find-articles-elsevier-PMMA.ipynb`.
 The variable `srch_line` can be changed for your own purpose.
 The output is in the `data` directory with the name `srch_line`.
 For more information about how to use `srch_line`, see this [link](https://service.elsevier.com/app/answers/detail/a_id/34325/).

-Results are consistent with those searched by [Scopus](https://www.scopus.com/search/form.uri#basic).
+* In the output .xlsx file, DOI links are listed for each article.